Shahpur, Burhanpur: Transport

+The nearest airport is Devi Ahilya Bai Holkar International Airport Indore which is 200km away.

 Demographics

 The Shahpur Nagar Panchayat has population of 19,719 of which 10,174 are males while 9,545 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 2675 which is 13.57% of total population of Shahpur (NP).
-In Shahpur Nagar Panchayat, Female Sex Ratio is of 938 against state average of 931.
-Moreover Child Sex Ratio in Shahpur is around 841 compared to Madhya Pradesh state average of 918.
-Literacy rate of Shahpur city is 70.21% higher than state average of 69.32%.
-In Shahpur, Male literacy is around 77.87% while female literacy rate is 62.19%.
+The population of children aged 0-6 is 2675 which is 13.57% of total population of Shahpur (NP).
+In Shahpur Nagar Panchayat, the female sex ratio is 938 against state average of 931.
+Moreover the child sex ratio in Shahpur is around 841 compared to Madhya Pradesh state average of 918.
+The literacy rate of Shahpur city is 70.21% higher than the state average of 69.32%.
+In Shahpur, male literacy is around 77.87% while the female literacy rate is 62.19%.

 Shahpur Nagar Panchayat has total administration over 4,062 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.